 The building of this authentic Appalachian log cabin has been traced back to circa 1798.
 The cabin served as the family home to the Carr family, descendants of Thomas Jefferson, for over 150 years.
 The last member of the family to live here was Annie Carr who left the mountain in the 1970s.
 Annie sold the cabin and some property to Jack Thomas, a Norfolk, Virginia school principal.
 In the early 1990s, Barbara Otto, who did additional renovations and modernization, began operating it as a guest house.

 This is an authentic Appalachian log cabin!
 In spite of modernization, it remains much as it did when it was built in the 1790's.
 It is built of native timbers and consists of one room downstairs and one room upstairs.
-The downstairs room is a living area with a sofa and chairs, a gas furnace (which is the only source of heat) and a TV with a DVD player for watching movies if you desire to bring any (no satellite).
-(Note: There is no cable or satellite hook up and the TV can be used only for viewing DVDs.
-DVD rentals are available in the Priest View Internet Lounge.)
+The downstairs room is a living area with a sofa and chairs, a gas furnace (which is the only source of heat) and a smart TV.
+We now offer complimentary high-speed WiFi in this cabin.